 Estate of

-Administration No

-Deceased.

-CONSENT TO APPOINTMENT

-OF PERSONAL REPRESENTATIVE
+......
+Administration No. Deceased.
+CONSENT TO APPOINTMENT OF PERSONAL REPRESENTATIVE

-I, being a competent adult heir and/or legate miliar with the petition of, for Letters of Adiappointment of as personal representative. ministration, do hereby consent to the
+I, being a competent adult heir and/or legatee of, deceased, and being familiar with the petition of, for Letters of Administration, do hereby consent to the appointment of as personal representative(s) of said decedent's estate.

 Witness